 Webster's Way, Or, The Power of the Syllabary

 Reading and spelling were taught quite differently for most of history, with a method that focused on first learning what is called "The Syllabary," a table of syllable sounds to be mastered before learning to read.
-While almost forgotten, this method is still powerful today.
-40L volunteers have taught scores of students to read using this method, using Webster's Blue Backed Spelling Book with great success.
+While almost forgotten, this method of Syllabic Phonics is still powerful today.
+40L volunteers have taught scores of students to read using this method, using Noah Webster's Blue-backed Speller, The American Spelling Book, with great success.
 The focus on spelling and syllables has allowed these student to be able to read and spell years above their grade level.

 As Geraldine L. Rodgers says in her article "Why Noah Webster's Way Was the Right Way,"

 The teaching of beginning reading remained unchanged until the eighteenth century A. D. Children first learned the alphabet, and then learned the syllabary, but they continued to spell each syllable as it was practiced, using the current letter names (which still did little to demonstrate their sounds: ell, oh, gee = log).
 It was only after they learned the syllabary that they read connected texts, usually Latin prayers after about 300 A. D. They then read those texts syllable by syllable until they became proficient readers.

 Until the sixteenth century A. D. in English-speaking countries, beginning reading was taught in Latin, and, in much of Europe, beginning reading continued to be taught in Latin until the eighteenth century.
 Since beginning reader did not yet know Latin, obviously they were reading print purely by its “sound”, and not by its “meaning” (such as Pa - ter nos - ter for Our Father.)